 The Ninth holds that failure to specify a judgment accrual date where required by FRAP 37(b) precludes a district court from entering the newly mandated judgment with interest accruing from the date of the original judgment.
 Interest accrues from the date where the amount of the judgment is “meaningfully ascertained.” and this ordinarily means the date of the mandate from the Court of Appeals if the mandate directs entry of a money judgment different from that in the original judgment.

 Here, however, the judgment creditors get interest from the date of the original judgment in any event.
 The court recognizes that its omission was inadvertent and that despite the reduction in punitive damages on remand, the creditors’ right to interest on the reduced amount had been “meaningfully ascertained” in the original trial.
-Accordingly, it exercises its right to recall its prior mandate and amends it to include interest from the date of the original judgment.
+Accordingly, it exercises its right to find out more and recall its prior mandate and amends it to include interest from the date of the original judgment.

 That said, the court makes clear that it is affording this courtesy only because its prior jurisprudence was unclear, and that litigants should treat this case as a cautionary tale: